Reviews

 The Pets Table first box contents (Photo: Life With Klee Kai)

-To get started with The Pets Table, you’ll need to answer key questions about your dog such as your dog’s age, dog’s weight, dog’s breed, dog’s diet at the moment and your dog’s health.
+To get started with The Pets Table, you’ll need to answer key questions about your dog, such as your dog’s age, dog’s weight, dog’s breed, dog’s diet at the moment and your dog’s health.
 Once they know key details about your dog, they’ll suggest four different meal plans.

 Pet owners can pick between their Fresh plan (100% fresh meals), Air Dried plan (100% dry dog food), Mixed plan (50% fresh meals and 50% dry dog food) and Half Fresh plan (50% fresh meals).